-The fair value of the Company's debt, which is categorized as Level 3 within the fair value hierarchy, as of March 31, 2014 and December 31, 2013, approximates its carrying value as the outstanding balances are callable at carrying value.
+The fair value of the Company's revolving credit facilities, which are categorized as Level 3 within the fair value hierarchy, as of June 30, 2014 and December 31, 2013, approximates their carrying value as the outstanding balances are callable at carrying value.
+The fair value of the Company's Convertible Senior Notes, which is categorized as Level 2 within the fair value hierarchy, as of June 30, 2014, is \$116.5 million, based on broker quotes received by the Company.